 The projects should reflect a breadth and depth of understanding about music, learning, and teaching.

-Update your resume for use as the “cover sheet” for your portfolio.
+Update your résumé for use as the front page for your portfolio.

-Compile resume, statement, projects, and video recordings, along with any archival evidence you would like to include such as photographs, etc. onto a USB drive or copy into a GoogleSite, or Google Folder with open access.
-Please note: Your M.A. portfolio USB drive will not be returned to you but will be kept on file in the Music Education Office.
+Compile résumé, statement, projects, and video recordings, along with any archival evidence you would like to include such as photographs etc. into a TC GoogleSite, or TC Google Folder with open access.
+Email the url link to your advisor and to musiced@tc.columbia.edu for review.